Wondering if venture capital is open for business? A new initiative has investors saying yes – TechCrunch

 That said, the matchmaking service that Grill hopes to build won’t be open to every company, just the companies that have already raised at least a seed round of funding.
 For entrepreneurs just getting their businesses off the ground, Grill advises that they focus on building their product and customer base before tapping venture investment.

 For established businesses that need additional support, the door remains open.
-“If you have the capability of helping someone you have the responsibility to help someone,” Grill says.
+“If you have the capability of helping someone, you have the responsibility to help someone,” Grill says.